-How to Score 329 in GRE?
+How to Score 329 on the GRE?

-Mine is a pretty odd ball kind of story so I am not sure it’s the best example to follow.
+Mine is a pretty oddball kind of story, so I am not sure it’s the best example to follow.
 Nonetheless, here goes.

-I initially planned on giving my GRE in the spring semester of my senior year.
+I initially planned on taking my GRE in the spring semester of my senior year.
 But I ended up taking on too much on my plate.
 Eventually, I dropped the idea of applying in that cycle anyway.
 But I did the diagnostic test.
 I believe I got early 160s for quant and mid 150s for my verbal GRE score.
 I also coached GRE to an Instructor at my university, who was taking her GRE again for her Ph.D. applications.

 I didn’t fully prepare for it, but I got some confidence and a clear idea of what the test looked like.
-I have a general knack for aptitude tests so I was confident I could give it on two weeks’ notice.
+I have a general knack for aptitude tests, so I was confident I could give it on two weeks’ notice.

 You May Also Like this video :

-I ended up getting 168 Quant, 161 Verbal and 4.5 Analytical Writing.
+I ended up getting 168 Quant, 161 Verbal, and 4.5 Analytical Writing.

 There’s probably just one lesson I can draw from my experience (and no more!):

-Prepare smartly: get a sense of where you stand straightaway.
+Prepare smartly: get a sense of where you stand straight away.
 If you do not know how to prepare, contact experienced mentors on Scholarden.
 Do the diagnostic, do a couple of practice sets, skim the contents of all sections, familiarize yourself with the structure and content of the test, identify your weak areas, and then focus on your weak areas.
 Utilize ScholarDen content.
 Do real-time practice tests.
 Half the game is in identifying what to focus on based on where YOU stand.

 Read on: GRE success story 323